 As of last quarter, Facebook has 1.89 billion active monthly users.
 That’s an insanely large pool to start with, but are your Facebook video ads going to be truly effective and yield the results you want to see if you target all 2 billion of those people?
 Probably not.

-The good news is that you have friends like Digital Brew to do the hard and tedious work for your video strategy.
+is that you have friends like Digital Brew to do the hard and tedious work for your video strategy.
 Creating video ads with Facebook is easy.
 I think we all can agree on that, but what’s not so easy is knowing the little details and that’s where the gold is!

 Don’t just take a stab at your video advertising on Facebook.
 We see small business doing this all the time.
 They don’t know what to expect but are hoping for the influx of a lifetime.